panoptes/panoptes.github.io/hardware/camera_box.md

 {% include note.html text="Once all steps above have been followed and completed, then it is very important to clean all machining fluids/greases and shards off all parts.
 Best results are achieved with a bath of warm soapy water.
 Let the parts soak for 10 minutes and then take them out and scrub them under a running tap.
 Dry them immediately to avoid oxidation/rust.
 To clean out the gunk and water in the holes, use ear buds." %}

 ## Assembly

+{% include picture.html src="camera_box/housing_3.jpg" caption="Assemble the parts according to the picture and the instructions below." %}

-* Place the Bottom mounting plate on top of the dovetail rail.
+* Place the bottom mounting plate on top of the dovetail rail.
 Use two (2) M6 socket head screws to secure the rail to the bottom mounting plate from the bottom.
-* Place the top mounting plate inside the enclosure, and the enclosure on top of the bottom mounting plate.
+* Place the top mounting plate inside the enclosure.
 Use 4 M6 socket head screws to secure the top plate to the bottom plate.
 Do not over tighten.
 * Insert USB cables into the USB ports of the cameras.
 Its advised to use mini USB A – right angle mini USB B. Put the right angled end into the camera.
 * Insert SD card into camera
 * Plug AC power adapters into both cameras.